COVID-19: Mental Health Supports for Social Distancing & Self-isolation

 March 24, 2020.
 Article by: Government of B.C.

-This page was updated on June 23, 2020.
-We will continue to make updates as we receive new information.
+This page was updated on August 4, 2020.
 Find mental health information in Punjabi, Simplified Chinese and Traditional Chinese.
 Download the BC COVID-19 Support app for emerging information and a self-assessment tool.

 During this time, people are practicing social distancing and possibly self-isolation, which involve limiting being around groups of people, creating space between you and others, and staying home when possible.